davrontb/postgresql-to-knex/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Note, this package is in the development process.
-INSERT, UPDATE, DELETE queries haven't been implemented yet.
+INSERT, DELETE queries haven't been implemented yet.

 ## Authors
 Davronbek Tursunov